-There are no age restrictions or age limits on the bikes that older riders (i.e. the old folks) holding a full UK category ‘A’ (unrestricted) motorcycle licence can ride.
+There are no age restrictions or age limits on the bikes that older riders (i.e., the old folks) can ride with a full UK category ‘A’ (unrestricted) motorcycle licence.

 At age 19 you can then apply (i.e. undertake a theory and practical test) for an ‘A2 licence’, which will allow you to ride motorcycles producing a maximum of 35 kW and 47hp (i.e., 395cc to 650cc bikes).
 Then, at age 24, you can undertake the test for a full unrestricted ‘category A’ licence.
 But, this same age restriction is reduced from 24 to instead the age of 21 for those that have specifically held an ‘A2 licence’ for at least 2 years.

 I believe asking “can you ride”, is much different to asking, “should you ride”, which is why we’ll explore both avenues.
 This post will also cover the appropriate bikes to ride at varying ages, experience levels, and physical capabilities.

 Let’s Rev up and Dive in!
 I mean…ride in!